brunopetrolini/sipget/README.md

 ## Introduction

-SIPGET is a command-line interface (CLI) application built with Go.
+SIPGET is a command line interface (CLI) application built with Go.
 It is designed to return the IP address and public server name of a given web address.
-This tool is useful for network diagnostics and studying the fundamentals of the Go language.
+This tool was built with the aim of studying the fundamentals of the Go language.

 ## Installation